oktadev/okta-blog/_source/_posts/2020-12-17-build-and-secure-an-api-in-python-with-fastapi.md

 - [Data Visualization in Angular Using D3.js](https://blog.logrocket.com/data-visualization-angular-d3/)
 - [Building Micro Frontends](https://www.telerik.com/blogs/building-micro-frontends)
 - [Building a Response Timer to Benchmark API Performance](https://dev.to/karllhughes/building-a-response-timer-to-benchmark-api-performance-3k6k)

+If you like this topic, be sure to [follow OktaDev on Twitter](https://twitter.com/oktadev), subscribe to [the OktaDev YouTube Channel](https://youtube.com/c/oktadev), and [follow OktaDev on Twitch](https://www.twitch.tv/oktadev).